Skip to main content

 Pembrolizumab (Keytruda) can be used along with the chemotherapy drugs cisplatin/carboplatin and paclitaxel with or without bevacizumab to treat vaginal cancer that has spread to other parts of the body.

-Pembrolizumab can also be used by itself to treat some advanced vaginal cancers, typically after other treatments have been tried, if there are no other good treatment options, and if the cancer cells have been tested and have any of the following:
+Pembrolizumab can also be used by itself to treat some advanced vaginal cancers.
+It is typically used after other treatments have been tried, if there are no other good treatment options, and if the cancer cells have been tested and have any of the following:

 • A high level of microsatellite instability (a lot of gene changes in a short, repeated sequence of DNA) or a defect in a mismatch repair gene (dMMR)